Table of Contents

 What if my child has student loans?

 Most student loans may be deferred (put on hold) for a year while the “student” is overseas for humanitarian purposes.
-If the SM/STM attends an NAD SDA College, they should talk to the Student Services Department at their school.
+If the SM/STM attends an NAD SDA College, they should talk to the Student Financial Services Department at their school.
 We are happy to write a letter on behalf of the SM/STM to ensure that their loans are deferred during their term of service.

 Won’t my child get behind in their studies and suffer academically because of a missed school year?

 Living in another country and serving cross-culturally is an education that cannot be gained any other way.
 We in the office have often said, “We send them out boys and girls, and they come back men and women.”
-Your child will still have to complete the year of school they put on hold in order to go overseas, but this will not reduce the amount of education received.
+Your child will still have to complete the year of school they put on hold in order to go overseas, but this will not reduce the amount or quality of education received.

 What if my child “falls in love” with a national or fellow student missionary and I do not approve?